Providing financial education for her child.

 Improving financial health transforms lives by enabling people to get fairer access to credit.
 This can open the door to life-changing opportunities – from having a home or building a business to paying for education or healthcare.

-More than 74 million people in Brazil have defaulted on their debts
+80 million people - 49% of adults - in Brazil have defaulted on their debts

-47% of new businesses in the UK - and 67% in Brazil - fail within three years of opening
+46% of new businessess in the UK - and 67% in Brazil - fail within three years of opening

 Driving financial inclusion